twopirllc/pandas-ta/README.md

 --------------------------------------
 1. Some bugs and features may already be be fixed or implemented in either the [Latest Version](#latest-version) or the the [Development Version](#development-version). _Please_ try them first.
 1. If the _Latest_ or _Development_ Versions do not resolve the bug or address the Issue, try searching both _Open_ and _Closed_ Issues **before** opening a new Issue.
-1. When you creating a new Issue, please be as **detailed** as possible **with** reproducible code, links if any, applicable screenshots, errors, logs, and data samples.
+1. When creating a new Issue, please be as **detailed** as possible **with** reproducible code, links if any, applicable screenshots, errors, logs, and data samples.
     * You **will** be asked again for skipping form questions.
     * Do you have correlation analysis to back your claim?